Free Birth Control, STI Testing, and Exams

 - Screening cervical cancer

 - Screening for urinary tract or female-related infections

 - STI testing and treatment

 How do I know if I’m eligible for FPBP?

 Staff at any Planned Parenthood Hudson Peconic health center can help determine if you are eligible for FPBP or other programs.
 We’ll also help you fill out the application.
 To find out more, call (800) 230-PLAN or email us at [email protected].

 Where can I apply for FPBP?

+You can apply for FPBP at any of our health centers.
 PPHP has 10 health centers in Suffolk, Westchester, and Rockland counties.
 Staff at any of our centers can help you fill out a simple, confidential application.
-Call (800) 230-PLAN or email us at [email protected] to make an appointment.
+Call (800) 230-PLAN to make an appointment.
 Be sure to bring all the documents listed on the NYS Department of Health website.
 You will need them to complete the application.

 Is my application confidential?

 Yes.
 Your application for FPBP – and all other programs – is kept confidential.
 All services you receive at PPHP always are kept confidential.